Article Writing Rules #

 - H2 headings (

-##) to declare sections - Code blocks without any markdown formatting — raw Go code, no fences
+##) to declare sections - Code blocks without fences — raw Go code

 - Bullet points below each code block explaining what that code demonstrates